emcuttsy/monoglot-anxiety/content/english/blog/why-i-don-t-like-to-gendern-in-german-and-why-i-do-it-anyways.md

 With _gendern_:

 * The worker (women + men): _die/der ArbeiterIn_
-* The worker (+ nonbinary): _die*der Arbeiter*in_ OR _Arbeiter:in_
+* The worker (+ nonbinary): _dieder Arbeiter_in OR _Arbeiter:in_
 * A good worker (women + men): _ein/e gut/er ArbeiterIn_
-* A good worker (+ nonbinary): _ein*e gut*er Arbeiter*in_ OR _Arbeiter:in_
+* A good worker (+ nonbinary): _eine gut_er Arbeiter*in OR _Arbeiter:in_
 * The workers (women + men): _die ArbeiterInnen_
 * The workers (+ nonbinary): _die Arbeiter*innen_ OR _Arbeiter:innen_

 ## My problem with _gendern_

 Although _gendern_ is meant to make women feel included, I really don't like it.
-I also really don't like having to use feminine versions of words for people whenever I describe myself.
+I also really don't like having to use special feminine versions of words for people whenever I describe myself.

 Why?
-Do I think being female makes me less valuable somehow?
+Do I think the feminine forms are somehow lesser?

-Absolutely not.
-But you're being willfully ignorant if you insist that the forms are equal, linguistically, and will ever feel equal — the masculine forms are obviously the base form.
-They are shorter, easier to pronounce, simpler forms from which the female versions are derived.
+I don't think women are lesser or that being a "woman journalist" is somehow less than being a "man journalist."
+But you're being willfully ignorant if you insist that the feminine and masculine forms are equal in meaning and perception — the masculine forms are obviously the base form.
+They are shorter, easier to pronounce, and simpler and the female versions are clearly derived from them and not the other way around.

+Also, the masculine forms _can_ be generic, while the feminine forms almost always _cannot_ be.
+Men get to refer to themselves using words that, in everyday German, refer to whole categories including both men and women.
+Meanwhile, women must use the words that refer only to women.

-I don't like to _gendern_ because I feel like it forces me to explicitly bring attention to my sex all the time even though it isn't — and shouldn't be — relevant most of the time.
+**I also don't like to _gendern_ because I feel like it forces me to explicitly bring attention to my sex all the time even though it isn't — and shouldn't be — relevant most of the time.**

 Men get to describe themselves in words that are far more neutral.
-Although grammatically masculine, they are clearly the base form and can — and are _frequently_, especially in everyday speech — used generically to refer to men, women, and the concept the word represents in general.
+While _Journalisten_ can mean "male journalists," it also frequently refers to the concepts of journalists in general and therefore doesn't highlight sex as explicitly as the feminine _Journalistinnen_ does — at least in my experience (and what one would infer from the existence of the generic masculine).

+### My native language influences how I perceive grammatical gender in German

 In English, very few words for people have explicitly feminine forms.
 "Actor" and "actress" are the only common pair that come to mind for me, though there (very) outdated feminine forms like "doctoress" and "authoress" do exist.

 This means that even though the "generic" words for doctor, lawyer, runner, author, etc. in English derive from the masculine forms of the words, they don't _feel_ masculine.
 They feel like... nothing.
 They don't have a sex baked in.

-This is why using the explicitly feminine forms feels like it unnecessarily highlights someone's female-ness in situations where sex has nothing to do with anything — it feels backwards, not progressive.
-Turned around, this is also the reason saying "male nurse" when a nurse's gender isn't important feels cringe.
+I think this is why using the explicitly feminine forms feels to me like it unnecessarily highlights someone's female-ness in situations where sex has nothing to do with anything — it feels backwards to me, not progressive.

+Turned around, this is also the reason saying "male nurse" in English when a nurse's gender isn't important feels cringe.

-So while German has decided to explicity gender everything, English went the other way: the trend in English has been to drop what few explicitly feminine titles that still exist (like actress) and use the same words to describe men and women whenever possible.
+Other English-speaking women seem to feel similarly and I presume this is why   while German continues to go about gendering everything in the name of equality, English is going the other way: **the trend in English has been to drop what few explicitly feminine titles that still exist (like actress) and use the same words to describe men and women whenever possible.**

 ## How I wish it worked: how German handles gender mismatch for animals